lwong121/flutter-web-app/README.md

 - check out all posts from a specific user by clicking on the user's name or avatar profile image
 - view the top 5 trending posts on Flutter using the trending button which is the third button in the navigation bar

 It is a full-stack website created using HTML, CSS, JavaScript, Node, and SQLite.
+All icons used in the website were created by Freepik on flaticon.com.

 ## Additional Files
 [API Documentation for Flutter](APIDOC.md)